October 18, 2024

 • Interactive elements such as buttons and links highlighted with subtle glowing accents or neon hues.

-• Integration of dynamic backgrounds that adjust based on user actions or preferences.
+• This involves integration of dynamic backgrounds that adapt according to user actions or preferences.

 Why It Matters:

-• Increases engagement, with studies showing that users tend to spend more time on platforms with dark mode due to its comfortable viewing experience.
+• It increases engagement, as the studies show that users spend more time on those platforms with dark mode because it is comfortable to view.

 • It’s energy-efficient for mobile users, leading to longer battery life.